Funding articles & book chapters (Publication Fund I)

 The invoice must contain the following details:

-- Applies only to journal articles (not to book chapters): The CC license (CC BY or CC BY-SA only) must be included on the publisher's invoice.
-If this requirement is not met, we have the right to not pay the invoice!
+- Applies only to journal articles (not to book chapters): The CC license under which the publication is published must be included on the publisher's invoice (Please note: We only support CC BY or CC BY-SA).
+If this requirement is not met, we reserve the right not to pay the invoice.

 - Invoicing party (i.e. the publisher)